Rietavas Manor: Ireneusz Kleofas Ogiński (1808–1863)

-Bogdan Michał Ogiński (1848-1909)
+Bogdan Michał Ogiński (1848–1909)

-Perhaps in keeping with family tradition, Bogdan, however, may not have actually been Ireneusz Ogiński’s biological son.
+Perhaps in keeping with family tradition, Bogdan, however, may not have actually been Ireneusz Ogiński's biological son.

-Sometime around the late 1820s, Ireneusz had married Countess Jozefina Kalinowska, whose sister, Countess Olga was the mistress of Tsarevitch Alexander, the son of Tsar Nicholas I.
+Sometime around the late 1820s, Ireneusz had married Countess Jozefina Kalinowska, whose sister Countess Olga was the mistress of Tsarevitch Alexander, the son of Tsar Nicholas I.

-When Jozefina died in 1844, Ireneusz became a still young, very eligible and fabulously wealthy widower.

-Something noted in the St Petersburg court four years later when it was discovered that Olga (Bogdan's wife's sister) was pregnant.
+When Jozefina died in 1844, Ireneusz became a still young, very eligible and fabulously wealthy widower, which was noted in the St Petersburg court four years later when it was discovered that Olga (Bogdan's wife's sister) was pregnant.
 The father may have been either the Tsarevitch or his father.
 That wasn't of primary interest, however.
 The crucial consideration was to provide legitimacy for the new Romanov.

 Whether Ireneusz Ogiński was forced into marrying Olga or whether he did so willingly is not on record.
 However, in 1848 Olga gave birth to Prince Bogdan.
 Bogdan bore the Ogiński name even though he may have really been a Romanov.
 The important fact was that the Ogiński name, a very good one and totally acceptable for an imperial child, had become available at a time when it was most needed.

-Duke Bogdan Ogiński new up to be an innovator and patron of the arts:
+Duke Bogdan Ogiński grew up to be an innovator and patron of the arts: